Top Lashkar-e-Tayiba terrorist killed in J&K

 J&K: Hardline separatist's son among two terrorist killed in encounter in Srinagar city

-It may be recalled that earlier this month, top Hizbul Mujahideen terrorist Riyaz Naikoo was killed in encounter at Beighpora in Awantipora.
+It may be recalled that earlier this month, top Hizbul Mujahideen terrorist Riyaz Naikoo was killed in an encounter at Beighpora in Awantipora.

 The forces had launched a search operation, following which the gun battle broke out in Beighpora in South Kashmir.
 The operation was launched after the forces received a tip-off about the presence of top Hizbul Mujahideen terrorists.